Monday, 10 August 2015

 It can throw you out of your comfort zone a lot and simultaneously feel like the most natural thing in the world!

-This is Youth Work; the land of 'Informal Education' and the privilege of getting alongside and being part of young people's lives, of opportunities to inspire, challenge, encourage, learn (both ways!) and delight in the gems when they arise, of making plans and programmes then throwing them up in the air to see where the wind takes them, wondering where it will go!
+'Informal Education' and the privilege of getting alongside and being part of young people's lives, of opportunities to inspire, challenge, encourage, learn (both ways!) and delight in the gems when they arise, of making plans and programmes then throwing them up in the air to see where the wind takes them, wondering where it will go!
 This is youth work!

 You (the readers) might have realised by now that I say 'you' and 'your' when I really mean 'me'.
 It's an old habit, but I guess, some of you may share some the experiences above in some way, shape or form.
 So it's my way of opening up life and work to you in a way that hopefully, you can connect with!